-March 2022
+March 2023

-4th - \$50.00 Deposit due from all Scouts.
-This deposit should be sent to the Council Service Center.
+3^{rd} - \$50.00 Deposit due from all Scouts.
+This deposit should be sent to the Council Service Center, along with a roster of Scouts the deposits are for!

 NOTE: All units must include a completed Troop roster listing all youth and adults attending, with their deposits.
 All persons listed on your roster must be registered members of the Boy Scouts of America.